DTStack/dt-sql-parser/README.md

 - Trino
 - Impala

+>[!TIP]
->Tips: This project is the default for Typescript target, also you can try to compile it to other languages if you need.
+>This project is the default for Typescript target, also you can try to compile it to other languages if you need.

 <br/>